mikemartin1090/learn-docker-with-nodejs/README.md

 - You can often use the `docker-compose down -v` option to remove volumes, HOWEVER you should be careful not to remove volumes that you care about.
 For example, a mongodb volume that contains data you want to keep!
 - docker-compose does a simple comparison since the last time it was run, so if something in your code changes for production...you'll likely want to pass the `--build` parameter to re-build the container with latest code. `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d --build`
 - A config directory and file seem like a good tool to know what environment variables are in use rather than a .env file!
 Although, you're really just moving the variables over to a docker-compose in this case, I still think it's a good way to point out what are required variables.
+- Routes and controllers are fascinating in NodeJS.
+That's what today's session was focused on.